kyehye/ETIAssignment1/README.md

 ```

 ### 5. Additional information on Project Assignment
-In this project, `string` format is used across all database implementation for `mysql` for the whole project.
-Hence, steps taken may be undesirable and redundant.
 >Do take kindly take note...
+In this project, the format `string` is used across all database implementation for `mysql` for the whole project.
+Hence, steps taken may be undesirable and redundant, some of the functions requires the user to key in the required ID for the specific microservice.
+All required features are implemented based on the ETI Assignment